k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/10_graphit_examples.md

 # Graphit - Code Examples
-### Simple example of a Customer Info Web Service that brings data for an LUI
+### Simple Example of a Customer Info Web Service that brings data for an LUI

 The following Graphit file gets an input LUI which extracts customer data from the CUSTOMER LU, calculates its balance and sets its status accordingly.